-First launched in Finland in 1991, around 700 mobile networks provide GSM tracking services to 213 countries, representing almost 83% of global mobile connections.
+It was first launched in Finland in 1991, and now around 700 mobile networks provide GSM tracking services to 213 countries, representing almost 83% of global mobile connections.
 In short, GSM is at the heart of global communications and tracking networks.

 GPS And GSM Differences

 While GPS uses satellite technology to triangulate the position of the GPS tracker, GSM based vehicle tracking systems use signal strength and base station triangulation to determine the whereabouts of the GSM tracking device.
 GPS and GSM can be used together in a single tracking device for the best location accuracy.